Pyrroloquinoline quinone: Role in proteins

 Quinoproteins generally embed the cofactor in a unique, six-bladed beta-barrel structure.
-Some examples also have a heme c prosthetic group and are termed quinohemoproteins.
+Some examples also have a heme C prosthetic group and are termed quinohemoproteins.
 Although quinoproteins are mostly found in bacteria, a Coprinopsis cinerea (fungus) pyranose dehydrogenase has been shown to use PQQ in its crystal structure.

 PQQ also appears to be essential in some other eukaryotic proteins, albeit not as the direct electron carrier.
-The aforementioned mammalian lactate dehydrogenase requires PQQ to run but uses NADH as the direct redox cofactor.
-It seems to speed up the reaction by catalyzing the oxidation of NADH via redox cycling.
+The mammalian lactate dehydrogenase requires PQQ to run but uses NADH as the direct redox cofactor.
+PQQ seems to speed up the reaction by catalyzing the oxidation of NADH via redox cycling.

 Controversy regarding role as vitamin

-The scientific journal Nature published the 2003 paper by Kasahara and Kato that essentially stated that PQQ was a new vitamin and in 2005, an article by Anthony and Fenton that stated that the 2003 Kasahara and Kato paper drew incorrect and unsubstantiated conclusions.
+The scientific journal Nature published a 2003 paper by Kasahara and Kato that essentially stated that PQQ was a new vitamin, a cofactor required for the activity of an enzyme they believe to be involved in lysine metabolism (U26).
+In 2005, an article by Anthony and Felton that stated that the 2003 Kasahara Kato paper drew incorrect and unsubstantiated conclusions.
+Specifically, the databases used by the paper inappropriately labeled β-propeller sequences as PQQ-binding motifs.

 An article by Bruce Ames in The Proceedings of the National Academy of Sciences in 2018 identified pyrroloquinoline quinone as a "longevity vitamin" not essential for immediate survival, but necessary for long-term health.
+Evidence of this identification include preclinical human studies, animal studies, and cell culture studies.